Issues Appropriate for Mediation:

 - An initial one-half hour screening/information session is free.

-- Sliding fee and payment arrangements may be available upon request.
+- Payment arrangements may be available upon request.